Sorry for the spelling and phonetic errors in the text.

 Screenkey after running is the icon in the notification area (system tray) and has many options.
 Supports multiple monitors, can be placed on a screen over the Windows of any app and in any place (provided slop/slop-opengl).

 Screenkey can display the usual keys and key combinations, you can customize the font and color of fields displayed, the display time (latency), and various other...
-Screenkey was initially a modification (fork) project of the same name abandoned in version 0.2, was later almost completely rewritten, with bug fixes and adding new features.
+Screenkey was initially a modification (fork)

 -Several keyboard translation methods

 -Normal/Emacs/Mac caps modes

 -Dynamic recording control by pressing both control keys

 -Switch for visible shift and modifier sequences only

 sudo apt install python-gtk2 python-setuptools python-setuptools-git python-distutils-extra

 cd /tmp; wget https://github.com/wavexx/screenkey/archive/master.zip; unzip master.zip; cd screenkey-master

 If you like, add a program in startup